cubiio/samatkins.me/src/pages/blog/2017-02-18-building-map-project/index.md

 4. Read the docs!
 5. Try to solve the problem yourself but after a certain point, ask for help/guidance i.e. someone experienced to point you in the right direction.

 Thanks for reading.
 I hope this proves useful (to future me) to see how I tackled a difficult project.
-And for any others reading, please share any comments below or via [Twitter](https://twitter.com/cubiio).